koenderks/jfa/cran-comments.md

-# jfa version 0.6.0
+# jfa version 0.6.1

-This is a submission for version 0.6.0.
+This is a submission for version 0.6.1.
 In this version I have:

-* Changed the inputs for most functions to be consistent with base R syntax.
+* Fixed a few bugs in two functions.
-* Added a new vignette.
+* Added extra functionality in one of the functions.

 ## Test environments